 Reporting parties and responding parties may seek support and advice from individuals they trust both to protect their privacy and to refrain from taking retaliatory behavior.
-These trusted individuals may include family, friends, colleagues, medical and mental health treatment providers, spiritual counselors, attorneys, law enforcement authorities, and advisors (as advisors are defined in this Policy), and other trusted individuals.
-Otherwise, reporting parties and responding parties will be asked to maintain confidentiality until the matter is finally resolved.
+These trusted individuals may include family, friends, colleagues, medical and mental health treatment

 When seeking support and advice, parties should be aware that confidentiality is an important consideration.
 Disclosures of information about the case prior to resolution not only can interfere with the integrity of the grievance resolution process, but they also can cause serious and lasting harm to persons who are directly involved in the process.
-At each stage in the process, the reporting party, the responding party, advisors, and any witnesses will be asked to maintain confidentiality by refraining from making inappropriate disclosures, or disclosures in an imprudent or careless manner, that could compromise the integrity of the process and cause harm to the persons directly involved.
+At each stage in the process, the reporting party, the responding party, advisors, and any witnesses will be asked to maintain confidentiality by refraining from making inappropriate disclosures, or disclosures in an imprudentor careless manner, that could compromise the integrity of the process and cause harm to the persons directly involved.

 Retaliation at any time - prior to final resolution and after final resolution - is prohibited.
-For example, if, prior to final resolution, a responding party (or someone actingon the responding party's behalf) contacts the reporting party or a witness for the reportingparty, the reporting party may make a retaliation claim.
+For example, if, prior to final resolution, a responding party (or someone acting on the responding party's behalf) contacts the reporting party or a witness for the reporting party, the reporting party may make a retaliation claim.
 Retaliation of any kind is a severe and separate violation of this Policy; if the College finds that a retaliation claim has merit, the conduct may result in an additional complaint and consequences.